sandialabs/qick-dawg/installation/Readme.md

 ## 1e.
 (Optional) Full enclosure

-In our lab, we have assembled all the necessary components into a custom rack box with screw holes and 3D printed cages for fastening components down.
-We modified [Bud Industries CH-14404 Enclosure](https://www.digikey.com/en/products/detail/bud-industries/CH-14404/428959).
-The following files are found in `qickdawg/installation/enclosure`
+In our lab, we have assembled all the necessary components into a custom rack box ([Bud Industries CH-14404 Enclosure](https://www.digikey.com/en/products/detail/bud-industries/CH-14404/428959)) with screw holes and 3D printed cages for fastening components.
+Hardware setup instructions for the enclosure can be found on our [QICK-DAWG Read the Docs](https://qick-dawg.readthedocs.io/en/latest/index.html).
+The following CAD files for the enclosure are found in `qickdawg/installation/enclosure`:

-- Enclosure_Front.SLDPRT, CAD for custom enclsoure front panel holes for SMA and BNC pass through
+- Enclosure_Front.SLDPRT, CAD for custom enclosure front panel holes for SMA and BNC pass through
 - Enclosure_Main.SLDPRT, CAD for custom enclosure drill holes to secure components
 - Low_Freq_Diff_Amp_Base.SLDRT, CAD for 3D printable differential amplifier support for mounting the differential amplifier near the RFSoC 4x2 board
 - Low-Freq_Diff_Amp_Top.SLDPRT, CAD for 3D printable differential amplifier top